Registration for 2024 Sports Camps is NOW OPEN!

-Our Sports Camps are multi-sport online camps that provide diabetes support, education, mentoring and normalization, integrated with awesome workouts, skill development and a whole lot of summer camp fun for all ability levels.
+Our Sports Camps are multi-sport day camps that provide diabetes support, education, mentoring and normalization, integrated with awesome workouts, skill development and a whole lot of summer camp fun for all ability levels.

 Communication and Development

 Our goals are to connect with parents/caregivers at the start and end of each day to capture any directions from parents for the day and follow through with a flexible support plan.
 Any issues would be taken on by our team onsite.
 We track all tests, snacks and insulin captured on our log sheets integrated with activities to provide a daily print out with pointers for potential adjustments, when needed.
 We are flexible with your needs and can build that confidence over the course of our programs.

 While we do not intend to take the diabetes management away from youth attending our camps, we do provide structured support to ensure testing and insulin decisions are being made with an individualized commitment to support any aspect of diabetes management that enables the child to join and grow.
 Whether that is delivering insulin whenever needed, carb counting, site changes, pump problem solving, or decisions on treatment.